lidangzzz/lidangzzz/README.md

 - Matrix operations, operator overloads (with Babeljs plugin support)

-- GPU acceleration in browser with WebGL2
+- Cross-platform GPU acceleration in browser with WebGL2

 - TeX and Markdown